 We can talk about responsible travel as much as we want, but when it comes down to it, it all starts at home.
 Let’s be honest, if one doesn’t give a shit about throwing trash out of the car window at home, they are not going to care about protecting the environment abroad.

 Making environmentally friendly choices where we live and encouraging others to do the same is a start.
 The more people speak up, the louder our voices will be.
-Same applies to the choices we make.
+The same applies to the choices we make.

 Supporting local businesses committed to sustainability is another way I make my contribution.
 You can do the same.